TataSatyaPratheek/rag_chatbot/mmrag/README.md

 # Install with development dependencies
 pip install -e ".[dev]"
+pip install -e ".[openparse]" # Or include openparse in 'dev' or 'all'

 # Or install just the core package
 pip install -e .